-The vast majority of schedule-related delays in Q3 2019-20 are design-related (78) and constructionrelated (38).
+Most of the schedule-related delays in Q4 2019-20 are design-related (76) and construction-related (44).
 "Initiation by Group Year" refers to Year 1-3 projects that are being permitted to transition into construction, thereby delaying some Years 4-5 projects.

-All eight of the projects that are flagged for "Designer Selection" issues were flagged during Q2 2019-20.
+All eight of the projects that are flagged for "Designer Selection" issues were flagged previously.
 These delays are occurring due to additional review of the delivery method and securing School Board approval to perform the project using Construction Manager At-Risk (CMAR) services.
-Requests for Qualifications (RFQs) have been advertised for these projects.
+Authorization to proceed has been approved for six of these projects and design has begun.

-Sixty-three (63) of the 78 projects that are flagged for "Design-Related Delays" were also flagged during Q2-2019-20.
-This represents a significant increase when compared to Q2-2019-20 (33 of 73).
-Reasons for the design-related delays during Q3 2019-20 include:
+All but one of the 76 projects that are flagged for "Design-Related Delays" were also flagged previously.
+Reasons for the design-related delays during Q4 2019-20 include:

-- Design firm has been delayed in submitting construction documents for permit review; - Design firm has not submitted design documents per the Professional Services Agreement; - Design firm has taken an above-average amount of time to complete the required documents; - Multiple revisions have been required by the design firm in order to secure a permit; - Project is pending a presentation to the School Board on demolition or renovation prior to completing the design; - Design firm has not met the deadlines for design deliverables; - Delay was experienced due to required decisions by the District; - Multiple backcheck reviews were required to close out comments before submission for permit review; - Revision of the scope of a project; - Design firm is non-responsive after review and comments by the Building Department; - Clarification of scope of services and requirements;

-- Multiple bids were required to receive a competitive cost; - Need to redesign project to comport with the budget; - Required roofing reality checks; and - Termination of the original design firm.
+- Design firm has been delayed in submitting construction documents for permit review; - Design firm has not submitted design documents per the Professional Services Agreement; - Design firm has taken an above-average amount of time to complete the required documents; - · Multiple revisions have been required by the design firm in order to secure a permit; - Project is pending a presentation to the School Board on demolition or renovation prior to completing the design; - Design firm has not met the deadlines for design deliverables; - Delay was experiences due to required decisions by the District; - Multiple backcheck reviews were required to close out comments before submission for permit review; - · Revision of the scope of a project; - Design firm is non-responsive after review and comments by the Building Department; - Clarification of scope of services and requirements; - Multiple bids were required to receive a competitive cost; - Need to redesign project to comport with the budget; - · Required roofing reality checks; and - Termination of the original design firm.

-It is important to note that, for 33 of these delayed projects, the remedy identified by the District is to enforce the terms and conditions of the contract.
+It is important to note that, for 37 of these delayed projects, the remedy identified by the District is to enforce the terms and conditions of the contract.
 Florida TaxWatch has included recommendations in previous reports to the Bond Oversight Committee that the Executive Director, Capital Programs, identify actions taken by the District to enforce the terms and conditions of contracts with design firms, vendors, and contractors.
-This should include the name of the vendor, the action(s) taken, and the reason for the action(s).
+The District identifies four vendors at 12 schools who have been fined or who have had financial penalties levied against them (reference page 138), totaling \$211,500.